Priya362/Nan-mudhalvan-project-/README.md

 Course:B.TECH-INFORMATION TECHNOLOGY<br>
 College:Aalim Muhammed Salegh College of Engineering</h2>

-# Problem Statement:
-<p>Phishing Attack Incident in Real Time or online financials scams: <br>
-Examine a real-world case where a phishing attack compromised sensitive information in an organization.
-Discuss preventative measures and employee training programs to ensure the risks of social engineering attacks. </p>

 # Keylogger

 This is a simple keylogger implemented in Python using the `pynput` library.
 It captures keyboard events and logs them to a text file (`key_log.txt`) and a JSON file (`key_log.json`).